DizzyHSlightlyVoided/UIconEdit/Notes.md

 Cursors
 -------

-Windows system cursors are made with
+Windows system cursors are made with precisely one bit-depth, and with one